 - Combat fear by reducing risk – Everyone’s appetite for risk is different.
 So find risk parameters that suit.
 For example, you may want to start by not risking more than 2% of your account size on a single trade.
 This is something no mentor can teach you.
 Only through hours of practice will you learn where your personal limits are.

-- Think long-term – Too many traders obsesses over the last trade or the next.
+- Think long-term – Too many swing traders obsesses over the last trade or the next.
 Don’t worry if you just lost on gold futures.
 Instead, think about your long-term profit percentage and calculator.
 As Bruce Kovner aptly pointed out, “If you personalize losses, you can’t trade.”

 Swing Trading Top Tips